Wall Street rallies again as a promise from Japan on interest rates salves global markets

-NEW YORK — (AP) — Stocks are bouncing higher on Wall Street again as a bit more fear washes out of global markets Wednesday following their steep, scary slides that began last week.
+NEW YORK — (AP) — Stocks are bouncing higher on Wall Street again as a bit more fear washes out of global markets Wednesday following their steep, scary slide that began last week.

-The S&P 500 was 1.3% higher in early trading and on pace for a back-to-back gain of at least 1% following a brutal three-day losing streak where it tumbled a bit more than 6%.
-The Dow Jones Industrial Average was up 251 points, or 0.6%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 1.9% higher.
+The S&P 500 was jumping by 1.3% in midday trading and on pace for a back-to-back gain of at least 1% following a brutal three-day losing streak where it tumbled a bit more than 6%.
+The Dow Jones Industrial Average was up 395 points, or 1%, as of 11:40 a.m.
+Eastern time, and the Nasdaq composite was 1.5% higher.

 Several reasons were likely behind the slide for markets worldwide, and one of them that's centered in Japan seems to be calming.
 The Bank of Japan raised its main interest rate by only a bit last week, but the move nevertheless sent aftershocks worldwide.
 It scrambled a favorite trade among some hedge funds and other investors, who borrowed money for very cheap in Japanese yen and then invested it elsewhere around the world.